ARTICLE 1 Grounds, Purpose and Scope

 - Accreditation evaluations are conducted by program evaluation teams.

 - Program evaluations teams are formed by MAK.
 A separate evaluation team is formed for each institution whose programs are to be evaluated.

 - Program evaluation teams consist of a team chair and program evaluators.
-If necessary, a co-chair and/or co-evaluators and/or observers can also be included in the team.
+If necessary, a co-chair, co-evaluators, student evaluators and observers can also be included in the team.
 Every team that conducts a General Review shall include at least one student evaluator.